 The workplace as a learning environment

-As a Professional Practice degree, the Master of Leadership degree has been created for busy working professionals who need the acknowledgement of their skills and experience through a faster and more cost-effective postgraduate degree.
+As a Professional Practice degree, the Deakin Masters in Leadership online has been created for busy working professionals who need the acknowledgement of their skills and experience through a faster and more cost-effective postgraduate degree.

 Whether you’re leading formally or informally, through your workplace learnings you have already developed the skills, experience, and potential for leadership.
 Now you can have those skills formally recognised as part of a postgraduate degree for a fast return on investment.